KyPhuong2002/KyPhuong2002/README.md

 - 📫 How to reach me **dkyphuong04@gmail.com**

-- ⚡ Fun fact **I'm open and friendly and willing to learn new things related to Networking.**
+- ⚡ Fun fact: **I'm open and friendly and willing to learn new things related to Networking.**

 <h3 align="left">Languages and Tools:</h3>